mathemage/FUP-programming-exam/exam_1/4_means/README.md

 The fifth line displays `quadraticMean == ` and the computed quadratic mean.

+**Please surround the second, third, fourth and fifth line by "double quotes".**

 ## Examples

 **@Lasse: How should we check the results?
 It needs to be floating-point comparison with a tolerance of numerical error.**